Managing AI privacy settings in Microsoft Edge

 Auditing data access in Microsoft Edge

-If a feature can read content, it must be auditable.
+If a feature can read content, it should be auditable.
 Without logs, you do not know what Copilot has seen.

 Logging options to start with: